jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

     GumStalkerTransformer * transformer, GumEventSink * sink);
 ```

 So we can see the function is called by the v8 or duktape runtime passing 3 arguments.
 The first is a context of the stalker object.
 Note that there may be multiple of these if multiple threads are being stalked at once.
-The second is a transformer, this can be used to transform the instrumented code as it is being written.
+The second is a transformer, this can be used to transform the instrumented code as it is being written (more on this later).
 The last parameter is the event sink, this is where the generated events are passed as the stalker engine runs.

 ```
 #ifdef __APPLE__